TheOdinProject/curriculum/web_development_101/installations/command_line_basics.md

 1. Learn how to create a new file using `touch` command with [this article](https://www.geeksforgeeks.org/touch-command-in-linux-with-examples/).
 2. Read through [chapter 1 of Conquering the Command Line](http://conqueringthecommandline.com/book/basics).
-3. (Optional) If you'd like some more practice, complete the first 2 sections of [this interactive Codecademy course](https://www.codecademy.com/learn/learn-the-command-line) to get practice navigating and manipulating directories and files.

 #### Use the Command Line Like a Pro